otrv4/otrv4-client-imp-recommendations/README.md

-# OTRv4 client implementations' recommendations
+# OTRv4 recommendations for implementations

-Recommendations for clients implementing OTRv4
+Recommendations for clients implementing OTRv4 protocol.